Oct 28, 2017 Latest post:

 February 5, 2013 was a day that changed the world for Bill and I. While living with an undiagnosed condition called gastroparesis, I became so dehydrated that my heart was having a hard time pumping blood up to my head and I blacked out.
 Unfortunately I was in the room of the house with the most hard surfaces and edges....the bathroom.
 Fortunately Billy and Tigger heard me crashing, as I landed on my head and neck.
 I suffered 2 Traumatic brain injuries that day.
 Life since then has been very different and very difficult.
 I've done a lot of therapy, including a 2 month inpatient stay at Bryn Mawr Rehab, and the home therapy and then outpatient therapy.
 Since I am an occupational therapist by trade, it has been hard to live on the flip side of the coin!

 As the TBI stuff was going on, I was finally diagnosed with a rare condition called Gastroparesis, which means paralyzed stomach.
 GP, as we will fondly call it is a bear!
 I've been nauseaus for almost 5 years now with no real, lasting relief.
 GP has other symptoms such as vomitting, feeling full after just a few bites, malnourishment, weight gain and loss, bowel issues, severe pain, extreme nausea....it goes on.
-This is not a curable condition at this time, we need more researcher!
-So, in the trial and error of treating GP, I'm now the proud owner of 19 scars on my belly from various surgeries, feeding tube etc. I currently lice with a PICC line in my left arm and I receive daily hydration and some medications through it.
+This is not a curable condition at this time, we need more research!
+So, in the trial and error of treating GP, I'm now the proud owner of 19 scars on my belly from various surgeries, feeding tube etc. I currently live with a PICC line in my right arm and I receive daily hydration and some medications through it.
 Unfortunately anything like a PICC brings great risk of infection, and I have been septic twice.
+This January I developed a nasty skin condition around my Picc.
+We still aren’t sure if it was an adhesive allergy, an allergy to something they use each week to prep and sterilize my skin or what.
+But, my dr and nurse decided it was time for the 11 month Picc to come out of my left arm and switch over to the left arm.
+In the past 5 years I have had 1 port, 5 Picc lines and 2 midlines.

 So now that we have been dealing with this for over 4 years, and was treated by a GI specialist at Jefferson University Hospital, I'm in a sort of holding pattern right now.
 There aren't more viable options for me.
 I've done everything they have recommended to me, but still no relief.
 As far as the Tbi goes, healing from that has been greatly impacted by my lack of nutrition and extreme fatigue.
 Both of these diagnoses come with a whole assortment of secondary diagnosis that have great impact on the quality of my life.
 It kinda feels like the world is passing me by and I'm stuck in a rut.